 When Calling is Actually the Right Decision

-Poker pros like Daniel Negreanu are renowned for making world-class calls and it’s an important tool in every poker pro’s arsenal.
+Poker pros like Daniel Negreanu are renowned for making world-class calls.
+It's an important tool in every poker pro’s arsenal.
 The issue is that new players simply rely on the call too much.

 Here are some situations where calling is often the right decision:

-The problem is that trapping is generally fairly transparent and keeps the pot small when you have a big hand.
-It’s like letting them off the hook easy.
+The problem is trapping keeps the pot small when you have a big hand.
+It’s like letting opponents off the hook easily.
 It can still be a viable strategy but it’s important to switch things up.

 The bottom line is that you generally have five choices when the action is on you in a standard game of No-Limit Hold’em.